Security of AI

 And the company, server, service, and staff entrusted with the data can do their jobs without adding security and privacy risk to the stored data.
 Any infrastructure can be used.

-Drawbacks of privacy-preserving encryption
+Drawbacks of property-preserving encryption

 Property-preserving encryption is not perfect.
 It can leak some information.
-For example, an attacker with access to the encrypted embeddings could see that vector x
+For example, an attacker with access to the encrypted embeddings could see that vector x is similar to vector y, but importantly, the attacker couldn’t say what x or y correlates to without seeing the unencrypted input or without having the key.

 Benefits of privacy-preserving encryption